equivalentideas/home/_posts/2013-11-24-subcompact-detentionlogs.markdown

 comments: true
 ---

-Earlier this year, [Zacha Rosen](http://zacharosen.com/), Arts Editor of [Concrete Playground](http://sydney.concreteplayground.com.au/), noticed the mention of Craig Mod’s [Subcompact Publishing Manifesto](http://craigmod.com/journal/subcompact_publishing/#sub_manifesto) on [Detention Logs’ Principles page](http://detentionlogs.com.au/principles "Principles that inform Detention Logs’ journalistic, design and technology choices.").
-Zacha was surprised to see the reference and asked [Detention Logs](http://detentionlogs.com.au) to comment on how Mod’s ideas fit into our approach for a piece on the launch of a new digital version of [The Lifted Brow](http://theliftedbrow.com/).
+Earlier this year, [Zacha Rosen](http://zacharosen.com/), Arts Editor of [Concrete Playground](http://sydney.concreteplayground.com.au/), asked Detention Logs to comment on the reference to Craig Mod’s <cite><a href="http://craigmod.com/journal/subcompact_publishing/#sub-manifesto" title="Simple tools and systems for digital publishing">Subcompact Publishing Manifesto</a></cite> on our [Principles page](http://detentionlogs.com.au/principles "Principles that inform Detention Logs’ journalistic, design and technology choices.").
+He was surprised to see it there because the Mod's piece mostly talks about approaches for publishing longer prose writing in periodical or magazine like formats.

-<cite><a href="http://craigmod.com/journal/subcompact_publishing/" title="Simple tools and systems for digital publishing">Subcompact Publishing</a></cite>, is full of useful ideas for digitally native publishing.
+<cite><a href="http://craigmod.com/journal/subcompact_publishing/" title="Simple tools and systems for digital publishing">Subcompact Publishing</a></cite>, is full of useful ideas for digital publishing.
 Here’s a grab of the manifesto section where Mod lays out specifics:

 <figure class="quote">
 	<blockquote>